liquidprompt/liquidprompt/docs/functions/data.rst

 .. function:: _lp_python_env() -> var:lp_python_env

-   Retuns ``true`` if a Python or Conda environment is detected.
+   Returns ``true`` if a Python or Conda environment is detected.
 Returns the virtual environment name.

    If the environment name contains a forward slash (``/``), only the substring